outer-space-sounds/beaglebone-pruio/README.md

 ### From a C program

 Here's a possible way of using the library from a C program.
-For a full example and it's makefile, check the [c-example directory](c-example)
+For a full example and it's makefile, check the [c-example directory](c-example), for the full API, see [beaglebone_pruio.h](library/src/beaglebone_pruio.h).

 ```C
 #include <beaglebone_pruio.h>